- Rating: Fair

-- Conditions: We've received reports of large, healthy walleye being caught!
-Success for walleye is still considered slow to fair, but this species is not typically easy to catch.
-Anglers report fair to good fishing for channel catfish.
+- Conditions: Anglers continue to report good fishing for channel catfish.
 Here's a new video about fishing for catfish at Utah Lake.
-White bass, bluegill and other pan fish.
-Try fishing in shallower water (3 to five feet) and near structure.
-Don't forget that the tributaries below I-15 are closed to fishing from March 1 until May 3.
+White bass, bluegill and other panfish species.
+Try fishing in shallower water (three to five feet deep) and near structure.
 Please keep in mind that there is a fish-consumption advisory for channel catfish and carp in Utah Lake.
 If you happen to catch a northern pike, please do not release it.
 We do not want pike in the lake!

 - Location: Utah County

 - Directions: Access from many locations in Utah County.
 The state park is three miles west of I-15, from exit 268 in Provo.
 For more information on conditions, call Utah Lake State Park at (801) 375-0731.

 - Type: Fishing

 - Size: 96,600 acres

 - Elevation: 4,500 feet